The Best Way to Process Payroll [Updated for 2021]

 Let’s review an example that illustrates the drawbacks with manual payroll processing…

-Their software hasn’t been updated in five years.
+In addition, their software hasn’t been updated in five years.
 There is also a separate accounting program.
-Things are unnecessarily complicated, to say the least.
+For this reason, things are unnecessarily complicated, to say the least.

 To process payroll, Kim first collects timesheets from five managers.

 Hopefully, they have already collected all the timesheets from their respective employees.
-She also depends on them to correct missed punches and approve the time cards.
-One or more managers miss the deadline nearly every pay period.
+She also depends on them to correct missed punches and approve the timecards.
+Unfortunately, one or more managers miss the deadline nearly every pay period.

-Kim manually transfers the employee hours into the payroll processing software.
+Secondly, after collecting timesheets, Kim manually transfers the employee hours into the payroll processing software.
 This process takes about six hours of dedicated time.
-The software then calculates wages, taxes, and deductions for each employee.
+After she enters the data, the software calculates wages, taxes, and deductions for each employee.

-She prints the checks and gives them to the managers to distribute.
+The third step is to print the checks and give them to the managers to distribute.
 Printing checks and organizing delivery can take up to an hour.
 Her last step is to enter payroll totals into the accounting software.

-She double checks to make sure the payroll and accounting systems match.
-This can take another 90 minutes.
+Because she has to double check to make sure the payroll and accounting systems match, this can take another 90 minutes.

 The company pays employees semi-monthly, so Kim spends about two days of every month processing payroll.

-Kim has to separate regular hours and overtime hours.
-She has to put the totals in the correct cell on the right line.
+First off, Kim has to separate regular hours and overtime hours.
+Secondly, she has to put the totals in the correct cell on the right line.

 Errors will cascade if she accidentally adds, omits, or transposes digits.

 It’s a grueling job.
 For every hour of focused concentration, accuracy is sacrificed to fatigue.
-Every glance from paper to computer requires an adjustment.
-Using multiple systems makes this even worse.
+Indeed, every glance from paper to computer requires an adjustment.
+Plus, using multiple systems makes this even worse.

 A conservative estimate of error rate is 2%.
-For Kim’s 150 employees, three would get an incorrect paycheck in any given payroll period.
+Therefore, for Kim’s 150 employees, three would get an incorrect paycheck in any given payroll period.
 If you run payroll twice each month, this could add up to 72 inaccurate paychecks a year!